naemon/naemon.github.io/documentation/usersguide/distributed.md

 That's it!
 We've successfully configured a remote host running Naemon to act as a distributed monitoring server.
 Let's go over exactly what happens with the distributed server and how it sends service check results to Naemon (the steps outlined below correspond to the numbers in the reference diagram above):

 <ol>
 <li>After the distributed server finishes executing a service check, it executes the command you defined by the <a href="configmain.html#ocsp_command">ocsp_command</a> variable.
 In our example, this is the <i>/usr/lib/naemon/plugins/eventhandlers/submit_check_result</i> script.
-Note that the definition for the <i>submit_check_result</i> command passed four pieces of information to the script: the name of the host the service is associated with, the service description, the return code from the service check, and the plugin output from the service check.
+Note that the definition for the <i>submit_check_result</i> command passed four pieces of information to the script: the name of the host the service is associated with, the service description, the return code from the service check, and the plugin output from the service check.</li>
-<li>The <i>submit_check_result</i> script pipes the service check information (host name, description, return code, and output) to the <i>send_nsca</i> client program.
+<li>The <i>submit_check_result</i> script pipes the service check information (host name, description, return code, and output) to the <i>send_nsca</i> client program.</li>
-<li>The <i>send_nsca</i> program transmits the service check information to the <i>nsca</i> daemon on the central monitoring server.
+<li>The <i>send_nsca</i> program transmits the service check information to the <i>nsca</i> daemon on the central monitoring server.</li>
-<li>The <i>nsca</i> daemon on the central server takes the service check information and writes it to the external command file for later pickup by Naemon.
+<li>The <i>nsca</i> daemon on the central server takes the service check information and writes it to the external command file for later pickup by Naemon.</li>
-<li>The Naemon process on the central server reads the external command file and processes the passive service check information that originated from the distributed monitoring server.
+<li>The Naemon process on the central server reads the external command file and processes the passive service check information that originated from the distributed monitoring server.</li>
 </ol>

 ### Central Server Configuration